jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 That's a good little story.
 As we learned above, humans love stories.
 It's how we make sense of the world and pass-on knowledge.

 Yet, stories are also our problem.
 We can understand cause and effect so easily that stories come naturally to us.
 But that doesn't mean we're good at reasoning which stories are real or fake.
-We can just as easily believe in a false story, as did the judges who heard footsteps instead of music.
+We can just as easily believe in a false story, as did the judges who heard footsteps instead of music, and martial artists who thought their stories would protect them in a real fight.

 The whole trick of evolution is finding the perfect adaptation.
 And no one knows what that is.
 So we must respond to failure with another adaption as quickly as possible.
-The rest, like caring about gender, is all noise.
+The rest, like caring about gender and fighting rules, is all noise.

 To find the perfect biological adaptation takes a lot of time.
-An individual species can't evolve much.
-A lady bug, elephant, or polar bear is limited to its adaptations and instincts.
-As the environment inevitably changes and these species encounter problems, the genetic mutations needed to create a new species takes many generations.
+The genetic mutations needed to create a new species takes many generations because species are physically attached to their adaptations.
 That's why biological evolution is measured in millions of years.

 We humans thus can't evolve biologically.
 If we did, then their might be a difference between male and female musicians.
-Yet, it's not our genes that change when learning a tool like a violin or piano.
+But it's not our genes that change when learning a tool like a violin or piano.
 Instead, we adapt our psychology to incorprate a new tool into our list of traits.

 We are still of course biological lifeforms in nature, but because we invent new tools, we continue Life's evolution with technology instead of biology.
 There is effectively no difference.
 Life wants adaptations that can harvest resources, collect energy, and procreate.
-Life doesn't about the material composition anymore than a composer or audience cares what gender the orchastra is.
+Life doesn't care about the material composition anymore than a composer or audience cares what gender the orchastra is.

 Our technological evolution follows the same laws as regular evolution.